 If you study away in the fall, the process is a bit different.
 While away, NYU Housing will contact students with instructions for securing housing upon their return to Washington Square for spring.
 Students are able to submit housing preferences, but preferences are not guaranteed since students will be placed in open spaces vacated by those students studying away for the spring term.

 For NYU semester-long study away, NYU Global Programs can answer general questions about admissions, operations, academics, and preparing to go abroad.
-Site representatives are available in New York to answer questions about all academic centers abroad, and you can find contact information here.
-You may find more FAQs regarding registration here.
+Site representatives are available in New York to answer questions about all academic centers abroad, please contact NYU Office of Global Programs.
+You may find more regarding registration on registration FAQs.

 For other study away questions, please feel free to email Gallatin Global Programs at email@example.com.
 You may may also contact us individually for an appointment (we are located at 411 Lafayette, 3rd Floor):

-Kim Foote (general study abroad, Gallatin travel courses, external study)
+Aricel Brion (general study abroad, Gallatin travel courses, international external study)